llpeterson/foundation/performance.md

 ## Delay x Bandwidth Product

-It is also useful to talk about the product of these two metrics, often called the *delay x bandwidth product*.
-Intuitively, if we think of a channel between a pair of processes as a hollow pipe (see [Figure 3](#pipe)), where the latency corresponds to the length of the pipe and the bandwidth gives the diameter of the pipe, then the *delay x bandwidth* product gives the volume of the pipe—the maximum number of bits that could be in transit through the pipe at any given instant.
+It is also useful to talk about the product of these two metrics, often called the *delay* $$\times$$ *bandwidth product*.
+Intuitively, if we think of a channel between a pair of processes as a hollow pipe (see [Figure 3](#pipe)), where the latency corresponds to the length of the pipe and the bandwidth gives the diameter of the pipe, then the delay
+$$\times$$ bandwidth product gives the volume of the pipe—the maximum number of bits that could be in transit through the pipe at any given instant.
 Said another way, if latency (measured in time) corresponds to the length of the pipe, then given the width of each bit (also measured in time) you can calculate how many bits fit in the pipe.
 For example, a transcontinental channel with a one-way latency of 50 ms and a bandwidth of 45 Mbps is able to hold

 $$
 50 \times 10^{-3}sec \times 45 \times 10^6\ bits/sec = 2.25 \times 10^6\ bits